cyklokoalicia/OpenSourceBikeShare/docs/rental-ledger.md

 connections, exact pairs, stale requests and injected write/effect failures.

 Next slices add forced handover/relocation and REVERT, then all readers and transport adapters under a coordinated activation switch.
-Existing history normalization and final constraint installation remain prerequisites for production activation.
+Active-state reconciliation and the fixed cutover boundary are prerequisites for production activation; historical backfill and global constraints can follow.
 Never run this writer alongside legacy writers on the same bikes.
 There is no production feature flag in this PR that could accidentally enable that mixed mode.